I’ve reviewed a lot of Japanese jeans on my site, but I thought it was time to try some American selvedge — and I went big.

 And it’s worth emphasizing here that Brave Star’s lighter weight jeans, like the 12, 13.5, and 15oz jeans , are under $100, and they’re made with American denim.
 The value is obscene with this brand.

 - American made

 - Some find 21.5oz denim uncomfortable

 - Made in USA, but denim is Japanese

 - Not everyone likes the lack of fabric variety

 These jeans are American made, they fade fast, and they’re inexpensive.
 That’s more than enough reason to buy them, especially given I happen to be a pretty big cheapskate.

-The main downsides people note are that they’re not as slubby as some prefer, not everyone likes the star, and they don’t have as many fits as a lot of their competitors.
+The main downsides people note are that a lot of denimheads prefer fabrics with more character, not everyone likes the star, and they don’t have as many fits as a lot of their competitors.
 But hey, it’s a small company and they’re doing a great job catering to their base and keeping American denim alive.

 Latest posts by Nick English (see all)

 - Koio Fermo Boot Review | Finally, a Rugged But Fashionable Chelsea - December 1, 2022